DeepInterestGR: Mining Deep Multi-Interest Using Multi-Modal LLMs for Generative Recommendation: Introduction

 Generative recommendation offers a fundamental paradigm shift.
 By compressing items into sequences of discrete Semantic IDs (SIDs) through quantization techniques~\cite{jegou2011pq,ge2014opq}, it uses compact vocabularies and redirects the bulk of parameters toward deep autoregressive Transformers that generate SID sequences~\cite{rajput2023tiger,zheng2024lcrec,geng2022p5,petrov2023gptrec}.
 This design enables scaling behaviors more characteristic of language models, where increased depth and capacity translate to consistent performance gains~\cite{zhai2024hstu,hou2025generative}.
 Recent works such as TIGER~\cite{rajput2023tiger}, LC-Rec~\cite{zheng2024lcrec}, and industrial systems have demonstrated the promise of this generative paradigm.

 Despite these advances, existing generative recommendation methods suffer from a critical limitation: they primarily rely on \textbf{shallow behavioral signals}.
 Current approaches encode items solely through surface-level textual features such as titles and descriptions~\cite{rajput2023tiger,zheng2024lcrec,hou2023vqrec}, failing to capture the latent, semantically rich interests underlying user interactions.
-We term this the ``\textbf{Shallow Interest}'' problem, which manifests in three aspects: (1) \textit{limited semantic depth}---surface features miss deeper user intents (\eg ``wireless earbuds'' may reflect interests in ``fitness lifestyle'' or ``commute convenience''); (2) \textit{poor interpretability}---without explicit interest modeling, the recommendation process remains a black box; and (3) \textit{suboptimal RL supervision}---existing rewards rely on rule-based or collaborative signals without semantic guidance.
+We term this the ``\textbf{Shallow Interest}'' problem, which is illustrated in \Cref{fig:comparison}.

 To address these limitations, we propose \textbf{DeepInterestGR}, a novel framework that integrates deep interest mining into the generative recommendation pipeline.
 Our key insight is that frontier LLMs possess remarkable world knowledge and reasoning capabilities~\cite{zhao2023llm_survey,li2023recformer}, which can be leveraged to extract interpretable, semantically rich interest representations from user behaviors.